idaholab/virtual_test_bed/doc/content/lfr/cardinal_7pincell/Cardinal_7pin_LFR_demo.md

 ## MOOSE heat transfer Input Model

-The solid tempearture is solved by the MOOSE heat transfer Module here.
+The solid temperature is solved by the MOOSE heat transfer module here.
 We define a number of constants at the beginning of the file and set up the mesh from a file.

 !listing lfr/7pin_cardinal_demo/HC.i start=half_pinpitch end=[Executioner] include-end=False